 Wehner also attacked Will for insisting that Iraq should not be the focus of efforts to combat terrorism, writing: "Iraq is a central front in the war on terrorism because [terrorists] have made it so.
 Wishing it were not the case—even writing that it is not the case—won't change that reality."

 When he left the Bush administration in 2007, Wehner took a post as senior fellow at EPPC, one of several institutes established by neoconservatives to promote an increased role for religion in public policy.
 Others include the Institute on Religion and Democracy and the Institute on Religion and Public Life.
 EPPC hosts a number of high-profile rightist ideologues, including George Weigel.

-Wehner's track record includes employment under three Republican presidents and serving as a director at the now-defunct Empower America, a rightist advocacy group founded by William Bennett in 1993.
-According to his EPPC bio, Wehner was a speechwriter for Bennett (the secretary of education for Ronald Reagan), and later an assistant to Bennett in the Office of National Drug Control Policy, before joining the Bush administration.
+Wehner's track record includes serving in posts under three Republican presidents and as a director at the now-defunct Empower America, a rightist advocacy group founded by William Bennett in 1993.
+Wehner was also a speechwriter for Bennett (the secretary of education for Ronald Reagan), and later an assistant to Bennett in the Office of National Drug Control Policy, before joining the Bush administration.